Women's T20 World Cup: Harmanpreet fit to play against Pakistan; injured Smriti doubtful, says coach Kanitkar

-Cape Town, Feb 11 On the eve of India's opening match in the Womens T20 World Cup against Pakistan, batting coach Hrishikesh Kanitkar said captain Harmanpreet Kaur is fit to play in Sundays highly-anticipated game.
+Cape Town, Feb 11 On the eve of India's opening match in the Women's T20 World Cup against Pakistan, batting coach Hrishikesh Kanitkar on Saturday said that captain Harmanpreet Kaur is fit to play in Sunday's highly-anticipated game.

 At the same time, Kanitkar also mentioned that vice-captain and left-handed opener Smriti Mandhana is 'most likely' going to miss out on India's tournament opener due to a finger injury which is not related to fracture.

 "So Harman is fit to play tomorrow.
 Smriti has got a finger injury.
 So, she is still recovering and most likely, she won't play tomorrow.
 Harman has batted for the last two days today and yesterday.
 So, she is fine.
-We believe Smriti will play the next game, it's a finger injury, she will be fine for the next game," the coach said in the pre-match press conference on Saturday.
+We believe Smriti will play the next game (against West Indies on February 15), it's a finger injury, she will be fine for the next match," the coach said in the pre-match press conference.

 Harmanpreet had missed both the warm-up matches of India against Australia and Bangladesh after having some concerns with her left shoulder during the tri-series final against South Africa in East London.
 Smriti, on the other hand, is believed to have picked a finger injury in the warm-up matches.